First year | Second year | Third year

 First year modules:

-This module introduces you to the ethical theories affecting cyber security, software engineering, computer science and digital forensics.
-You will develop critical analytical skills in applying ethical theories to technological outcomes regarding cyber security, software engineering, computer science and digital forensics.
+The module introduces students to the ethical theories affecting information systems, information security, software engineering, computer science and digital forensics.
+It requires them to develop critical analytical skills in applying ethical theories to technological outcomes regarding information systems, information security, software engineering, computer science and digital forensics.

 Second year modules: